wolfieorama/FlappyClone/README.md

 # FlappyClone
-A remake of the oh-so-popular Flappy Bird.
+A remake of the oh-so-popular Flappy Bird using the lib gdx library on Android